 - a.
 The Commission in this preliminary stage of its work has undertaken a thorough and detailed examination of the provisions of the General Assembly's resolution with particular reference to its implications and the tasks involved in implementing its recommendations.
 The Commission is soberly impressed by the enormity of the responsibility entrusted to it and harbors no illusions concerning the formidable obstacles it must surmount. - b.
-Among the major tasks involved in giving effect to the Assembly's recommendations are the following: - (i) establishment and maintenance of effective liaison with representatives of the Arab and Jewish communities and with the Mandatory Power, with a view to conducting consultations and negotiations concerning the progressive transfer of administrative authority from the Mandatory Power to the Commission and the establishment of Provisional Councils of Government; - (ii) delimitation of frontiers of the Arab and Jewish States and the City of Jerusalem, - (iii) exercise of political and military control over the armed militia in each of the projected States, including selection of the high command; - $(iv)\, maintaining\, public\, order\, in\, the\, transitional\, period\, following\, the\, termination\, of\, the\, Mandate;$ - (v) the preparatory work in connection with the establishment of the Economic Union, including the creation of the Preparatory Economic Commission and the maintenance of essential economic services in the transitional period; - (vi) negotiations on the allocation and distribution of assets; - $(vii)\ maintenance\ of\ adequate\ standards\ of\ public\ health\ and\ education\ following\ the\ termination\ of\ the\ Mandate;$ - (viii) preparation for the application of the United Nations Statute to the City of Jerusalem; - (ix) protection of Holy Places. - c.
-The Commission is devoting detailed attention to ways and means of coping with each of the major tasks set forth in the preceding paragraph and the myriad problems related thereto.
-In its preliminary approach to these tasks and problems the Commission has been assisted by a series of working papers prepared by the Secretariat.
-The following titles of these papers will adequately indicate the wide range of matters to which the Commission has thus far directed its attention:
+Among the major tasks involved in giving effect to the Assembly's recommendations are the following: - (1) establishment and maintenance of effective liaison with representatives of the Arab and Jewish communities and with the Mandatory Power, with a view to conducting consultations and negotiations concerning the progressive transfer of administrative authority from the Mandatory Power to the Commission and the establishment of Provisional Councils of Government; - (11) delimitation of frontiers of the Arab and Jewish States and the City of Jerusalem: - (111) exercise of political and military control over the armed militia in each of the projected States, including selection of the high command: - (iv) maintaining public order in the transitional period following the termination of the Mandate; - (v) the preparatory work in connection with the establishment of the Economic Union, including the creation of the Preparatory and the second of the second of

+Economic Commission and the maintenance of essential economic services in the transitional period:

+- (vi) negotiations on the allocation and distribution of assets; - (vii) maintenance of adequate standards of public health and education following the termination of the Mandate; - (viii) preparation for the application of the United Estions Statute to the City of Jerusalem; - (ix) protection of Holy Places.